raini35/timetable-repo/README.md

 [0, 0,  0,  0,  0,  0,  0]        [0, 0,  0,  0,  0,   0,   0]
 ```

-Given how the placement of events is just a matter of filling up an array of arrays and keeping track of the free space using a variable, you can see how the grid-area feature of CSS grid would be helpful.
+Given how the placement of events is just a matter of filling up an array of arrays and keeping track of the free spaces using a variable, you can see how the grid-area feature of CSS grid would be helpful.

-For the solution, I went ahead and used put grid-area as an inline style so that I could asjust its inputs dynamically in react.
+For the solution, I put grid-area as an inline style so that I could adjust its inputs dynamically in React.

 <a name="stable-sort-by-start-date-and-duration"></a>
 ## Stable Sort by Start Date & Duration